SSoelvsten/adiar/docs/examples.md

 # Examples
 {: .no_toc }

-The following examples are provide an introduction to using all aspects of _Adiar_.
+The following examples provide an introduction to using all aspects of _Adiar_.
 {: .fs-6 .fw-300 }